 Commonly used for: Cooking and/or Health Supplementation

-Normal Usage: Up to 7% of total weight in soap/lotion/conditioner/scrubs/Bath bombs
+Normal Usage: Up to 7% of total weight in soap, lotion, conditioner, scrubs, and bath bombs

 Popular Nutrients: omega-6 fatty acid, omega-3 fatty acid, sterols, vitamin E, Vitamin C, carotenoids, zinc

 Where does it come from: Pumpkin seed extract is a concentrated form of natural pumpkins.
-This substance is usually taken from pumpkin seeds and pulp via cold pressing into a liquid.
+Oftentimes, resulting from pumpkin seeds and pulp, via cold pressing into a liquid.
 Pumpkin seed oil is also known as pepita oil.

-You can find pumpkin extract in your favorite coffees and foods, but this type of extract is also found in bath and beauty products nowadays.
-This ranges from pumpkin-scented lotions and soaps to pumpkin face masks and scrubs.
+You can find pumpkin extract in your favorite coffees and foods.
+However, this extract is also found in bath and beauty products.
+Ranging from pumpkin-scented lotions and soaps, to pumpkin face masks and scrubs.

-One of the most popular uses and facts about pumpkin seed oil is it's linkages and effects on hair growth.
-There are multiple studies out there, like this one in 2014, which after 24 weeks, showed mean hair count increased by 40% with a group of male patients (receiving 400mg PSO) versus a placebo group.
+Pumpkin seed oil has been linked to hair growth.
+There are multiple studies out there, like this one in 2014.
+After 24 weeks, mean hair count increased by 40% with a group of male patients (receiving 400mg PSO) versus a placebo group.

-An animal study in 2019 also showed hair growth promotion with the used of PSO.
+An animal study in 2019 also showed hair growth promotion with the use of PSO.

 Components of pumpkin seed oil like zinc and vitamin C also help with production of collagen.
-Collagen as well as other elastin fibers are important for skin tone, tightness and keeping skin feeling and looking young, overall.
+Collagen as well as other elastin fibers are important for skin tone, tightness and keeping skin feeling and looking young.

 Pumpkin extract might not seem like much of an exfoliator.
-However, some research has shown that pumpkin extract can help exfoliate the skin, maybe not in the conventional way you're thinking.
-Pumpkin extract have certain enzymes that to break down proteins and hence get rid of dead skin.
+However, some research has shown that pumpkin extract can help exfoliate the skin.
+However, maybe not in the conventional way you’re thinking.
+Pumpkin extract has certain enzymes that break down proteins helping eliminate dead skin.

-Finally, if you have sensitive skin and are prone to breakouts, topical application may be able to help.
-In fact there are several plant based oils that can help with inflammation associated with acne.
+Finally, do you have sensitive skin or prone to breakouts.
+Topical application may be able to help.
+In fact, there are several plant based oils that can help with inflammation associated with acne.
 On top of helping with inflammation, pumpkin oil has also been linked to having antibacterial properties.

 Research in 2018, showed pumpkin seed oil not only performed as an anti-inflammatory agent for the short term, but also for chronic inflammatory processes.

-Specific compounds in the oil, like vitamin E and Vitamin C are also known antioxidants, so it makes sense that this would help to give the skin some sort of protection and barrier to some bacteria.
+Specific compounds in the oil, like vitamin E and Vitamin C are known antioxidants.
+Therefore, it makes sense that this would help to give the skin some sort of protection and barrier to bacteria.

-Other studies on rats, like one in 2016 showed that pumpkin seed oil has a promising outlook on healing wounds in animal assays.
+Animal studies like this one in 2016 suggested pumpkin seed oil as having a promising outlook on healing wounds in animal assays.